isaraamiirez/UNIfy/README.md

 Our application has two main functions:

-  - Filtering universities by characteristics.
+  - **Function 1:** Filtering universities by characteristics.

-  - Helping users to choose universities that matches the most their personality.
+  - **Function 2:** Helping users to choose universities that matches the most their personality.

 ## INSTALLATION